manamil-coder/Hello-Analytics-API-In-PHP/README.md

 $VIEW_ID = "XXXX";
 <br>
 <br>
-if you got any error in this repository so contact me.
+if you get any error in this repository so contact me.